Song Sense Jewelry is donating 10% of all sales to PHAMALY,

 I always wanted to be an actress.
 Even as a small child I would choreograph my own pieces, wearing long nightgowns trailing behind me to disguise the leg I was missing.
 My favorite song to dance to was “Cathy’s Clown” by The Everly Brothers.
 I’d start in my little green rocking chair and rock to the beat.
 Then glide to the floor with a couple of spins for a splendid finish!

-But I found something to do with that creative energy!
+I now know what to do with my creative energy!
 I call it Song Sense Jewelry!
+No matter how much pain I’m in, I can’t wait to get out of bed and start making jewelry!
 Please visit MY SHOP!
 CLICK HERE!